DeVilhena-Paulo/KdQuery/README.rst

 KdQuery
 =======

-KdQuery is a python package that defines one possible implementation of kd-trees using list to avoid recursion, but most importantly it defines a general method to find the nearest node for any kd-tree implementation.
+KdQuery is a package that defines one possible implementation of kd-trees using python lists to avoid recursion and most importantly it defines a general method to find the nearest node for any kd-tree implementation.

 Getting Started
 ===============